TABLE OF CONTENTS

 Theft waiver cover is included in the daily rental charge of your rental.
 We do not accept personal car insurance policies or any third party waiver products that can be purchased online via a Broker or similar trader.

 Theft waiver cover protects you against liability for any amount greater than the Excess amount plus the Light Damage Administration Charge or the Damage Administration Charge (whichever applies) in circumstances of:

 - the theft of the Vehicle and any Accessories following an occurrence of breaking and entering (Accessories being any supplementary component that is installed in or on the Vehicle that improves its specification)

 - the attempted theft of the Vehicle and of any Accessories

 - any act of vandalism to the Vehicle whilst it is stationary and left unattended by you

 - any glass or lights or reflectors that may be damaged or broken or tyres that are damaged or punctured as a result of the theft

 25.5.2.
 What is excluded from the Protection?

-Theft waiver cover will not protect you in the following circumstances:
+Theft waiver cover will not protect you and you will not benefit from the limitation of liability set out above in the following circumstances:

 - If the Vehicle is stolen or damaged because of your negligence or more specifically (but without limitation) as a result of keys being left in the Vehicle whilst it is unattended or having been delivered to an unauthorised person; your failure to use the anti-theft system appropriately when the Vehicle is left unattended, any failure by you to return the keys to us or if you left the Vehicle unlocked when you weren’t using it;